-Request: Fund the Preventive Health and Health Services Block Grant.
+Request: Fund the Preventive Health and Health Services Block Grant at $160 million.
 Preserve the $7 million set-aside for rape victim services and prevention.

 Preserve the set-aside.
-The President’s FY 2013 budget proposes to eliminate PHHSBG.
-In FY 2012, Congress preserved the block grant and appropriated $80 million, guaranteeing at least $7 million to respond to rape.
-If the PHHSBG is not preserved in FY 2013, NAESV urges Congress to maintain $7 million in flexible funding for services to rape victims and prevention.
+The President’s FY 2017 budget proposes to eliminate PHHSBG.
+Congress preserved the block grant in FY 16 guaranteeing at least $7 million to respond to rape.
+If the PHHSBG is not preserved in FY 2016, NAESV urges Congress to maintain $7 million in flexible funding for services to rape victims and prevention.

 • In California, the funds support assistance to 63 rape crisis centers to increase their capacity to prevent sexual violence.

 • In Illinois, the funds support a 24/7 hotline for victims.

 • 4,975 legal and medical advocacy services were provided with PHHSBG funds in Kentucky.

 “The Rape Set-Aside component of the Preventive Health and Health Services Block Grant is the foundation of rape crisis and rape prevention in our state.
 First awarded to all states and the District of Columbia in 1981, the funds continue to connect rape survivors with support and treatment for the most devastating crime short of murder.
 The funds reach into all geographical areas of the state of Illinois providing crisis intervention and education services.”
 Polly Poskin, Illinois Coalition Against Sexual Assault

 HAVE ADDITIONAL QUESTIONS?
 Contact Terri Poore, Policy Director at (850) 228-3428 or firstname.lastname@example.org.